tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Colombia.md

 ## Submit transaction with cash or Bank reference
 This method lets you process the payments of your customers in cash or using a Bank reference.
 To integrate with these transactions, you must redirect the customer to the URL found in the response of the method; your customer sees a payment receipt like the followings.

+{{% alert title="" color="warning"%}}
+<ul class='fa-ul' style='--fa-li-width: 2em;margin-bottom: initial;'><li style='margin-bottom: initial;'><span class='fa-li'><i class='fas fa-exclamation-triangle'></i></span>We inform that PayU S.A. has been notified by IGT – operator for Baloto network – its decision to terminate the contract for the cash collection model given the entry of a new operator, which to date has not provided information on the continuity of this service.
+Therefore, the payment service through Baloto will stop working since <b>May 25, 2022</b>.
+It is recommended to disable this service at least seven (7) days before this date.
+If you need further assistance, contact the technical support team through <a href='mailto:tecnico.co@payu.com'>tecnico.co@payu.com</a>.</li></ul>
+{{% /alert %}}

 #### Payments in cash
 <img src="/assets/Payments/CashReceiptCO.png" alt="PrintScreen" width="75%">